 If you miss the makeup exam on December 6 and provide documentation, then alternate arrangements for a makeup will be made or an incomplete recorded.
 Without documentation, a grade of zero will be recorded.

 It is critical that you email Dr. Dilkes of your intention to write a makeup lecture exam.
 If you fail to do so, then there is no guarantee that an exam will be ready for you on December 6.

 Documentation Provided.
 If you expect to miss your regular lab, then it is your responsibility to inform your instructor of your absence and contact the instructor of another lab section later that same week for permission to join that lab.

 If you cannot attend another lab section during the same week, then discuss with your lab instructor any possible arrangements to write missed quizzes or exit questions at a later date.

 No Documentation Provided.
-If you cannot attend another lab section during the same week and no documentation is given to your lab instructor, then a grade of zero will be recorded for each missed assignment.
+If you cannot attend another lab section during the same week and no documentation is given to your lab instructor within one (1) week after the lab, then a grade of zero will be recorded for each missed assignment.

 Makeup Lab Exam:

 Documentation is Required.
 Contact the instructor of another lab section to write a makeup lab exam.
 If you cannot attend another lab section during the same week, then discuss with your lab instructor any possible arrangements to write a missed lab exam at a later date.
 If you cannot write the lab exam during the lab exam week and no makeup exam can be scheduled, then the value of the missed lab exam will be added to the already written or to be written.
 That is, the single lab exam (whether it is the first or second) will be worth 16%.